 As Mauldin continues to grow, so does the Mauldin Cultural Center’s programming.
-Between arts classes, music and food festivals, the Mauldin Market, live performances by nationally recognized comedians, and more, Mauldin residents don’t have to go far to have a great time.
+Between arts classes, music and food festivals, the Mauldin Farmers Market, live performances by nationally recognized comedians, and more, Mauldin residents don’t have to go far to have a great time.

 While Mauldin pulls talent from across the country, the city also showcases local talent.
 Mauldin is home to the Mauldin Public Art Trail, an annual program in which a new art work is selected each year by the Mauldin Cultural Council, a nonprofit arts organization that supports artistic efforts around the community and at the Mauldin Cultural Center, to fill one of nine predetermined slots around the outdoor amphitheater.

-To support budding talent, the Cultural Center partnered with director Tim St. Clair II to start the Mauldin Youth Theatre, giving youth from the community the opportunity to perform on stage.
-In November 2017, after countless rehearsals and plenty of hard work, the troupe proudly presented their inaugural play, “The Lion King Jr.” The Mauldin Youth Theatre holds open auditions for anyone in the community who is interested in acting.
-No prior experience is necessary to audition and there are no fees to audition or participate in productions.
-Mauldin Youth Theatre’s second production will be James and the Giant Peach, coming spring 2018.
+To support budding talent, the Cultural Center partnered with director Tim St. Clair II to start the Mauldin Youth Theatre, giving community youth the opportunity to perform on stage.
+In November 2017, after countless rehearsals and plenty of hard work, the troupe presented their inaugural play, “Disney’s The Lion King, JR.,” and have since performed two more shows, drawing greater interest from the public.
+The Mauldin Youth Theatre holds open auditions for all community youth interested in acting.
+Prior experience is not necessary, and there are no fees to audition or participate in productions.
+Mauldin Youth Theatre’s fourth production will be “Disney’s Aladdin JR.” coming spring 2019.

 Every fall, the Cultural Center partners with the Greater Mauldin Chamber of Commerce for the ever-popular train show, Trains, Trains and More Trains.
 Thousands of guests from across the region visit the Cultural Center for the two-weekend event where they can interact with model trains.

-To learn more about classes, performances, festivals, and more held at the Mauldin Cultural Center, visit mauldinculturalcenter.org or call (864) 335‑4862.
+To learn more about the Mauldin Cultural Center, visit www.mauldinculturalcenter.org or call (864) 335‑4862.